Connect with others who understand.

 Watchful Waiting

-If lymphoma has relapsed but is not causing symptoms, doctors may recommend a watchful waiting approach.
+If lymphoma has relapsed but isn’t causing symptoms, doctors may recommend a watchful waiting approach.
 In watchful waiting, your condition will be carefully monitored, but treatment will be delayed until there are signs your lymphoma is getting worse.
 Watchful waiting helps you avoid medication side effects.
-If you use this approach, it is important to have frequent follow-up appointments with your doctor to keep an eye on your disease.
+If you use this approach, it’s important to have frequent follow-up appointments with your doctor to keep an eye on your disease.

 Chemotherapy